Nikki Haley says pledging a federal abortion ban wouldn’t be ‘honest’

 Haley, who signed a 20-week ban as the governor of South Carolina, is far from the only Republican trying to avoid specifics on abortion.

 Former President Donald Trump’s campaign has said he wants to leave the issue to states.
-Scott and former Gov. Asa Hutchinson of Arkansas have called themselves “pro-life” while hedging on details; Scott has been asked, but has not answered, whether he would support a ban earlier than 20 weeks.
+Gov. Asa Hutchinson of Arkansas has called himself “pro-life” while hedging on details.
 Gov. Ron DeSantis of Florida, who is likely to enter the presidential race soon, recently signed a six-week ban in his state but has not gotten behind anything similar at the federal level.

 One potential candidate, Gov. Chris Sununu of New Hampshire, went in the opposite direction Sunday.
 In an interview on MSNBC’s “Inside With Jen Psaki,” Sununu, who describes himself as pro-choice but who signed a ban on most abortions after 24 weeks in his state, said the federal government should not be involved at all.